k0f1/configuring-linux-web-server/README.md

 * The first step in this process is to install `libapache2-mod-wsgi-py3` `sudo apt-get install libapache2-mod-wsgi-py3`,

+### Configure the virtaul host
 You then need to configure Apache to handle requests using the WSGI module.
 You will do this by editing:
  Now **edit** the `/etc/apache2/sites-enabled/000-default.conf` file.
 This file tells Apache how to respond to requests, where to find the files for a particular site and much more.

- Adding the following line  `WSGIScriptAlias / /var/www/html/myapp.wsgi`  at the end of the
+ Adding the following line
+ `WSGIScriptAlias / /var/www/html/myapp.wsgi`  at the end of the

  ```
  <VirtualHost *:80>